ThemerCorp/themer.lua/README.md

     remaps = {}, -- all your hig groups remaps go here, follow the structure in core/mapper.lua
 ```
 Also add the theme name to `README` and add it to `colors/`

+## Porting another vim/neovim theme
+You can use `lua/themer/modules/import/init.lua` to generate color palette and port that theme to themer

 ## Using themer to make your colorscheme plugin
 You can use `lua/themer/modules/export/nvim.lua` to create a single file (with no dependancy on themer) and can use that for creating your colorscheme plugin easily.